 - Construction of a new turnback at NE Grand & NE Weidler, allowing B Loop streetcars to turn around and continue service as A Loop streetcars during Broadway Bridge lifts, closures, or other special events.

-- Reconstruction of the OHSU Plaza station and relocation of tracks at the base of the Aerial Tram during construction of the new SW Bond Ave, planned for 2019 or 2020.
+- Reconstruction of the OHSU Plaza station and relocation of tracks at the base of the Aerial Tram during construction of the new SW Bond Ave.

-- Extension of streetcar tracks on SW Moody Ave to SW Hamilton Ct., coinciding with the construction of Moody south of SW Bancroft on Willamette Shoreline Trolley property.
+- Extension of streetcar tracks on S Moody Ave to S Hamilton Ct., coinciding with the construction of Moody south of S Bancroft on Willamette Shoreline Trolley property.

 - Replacement of aging shelters and stations with more modern design and customer amenities.